Introduction to Data Replication

-Following is an overview diagram representing data replication process and how it works:
+Following is an overview diagram representing the data replication process and how it works:

-The Diagram represents Users interact with the system using the UI and the processes create the data for the system.
-The system processes the data through the application server and store in the primary storage.
+The Diagram represents Users interact with the system using the UI and the processes that create the data for the system.
+The system processes the data through the application server and stores it in the primary storage.
 Next to the replication server or tools processes the data replication.

 There are different types of data replication process available such as transactional replication, Snapshot replication, and merge replication for various systems that are associated with the database.

-Similarly, there are can be full replication, that copies the whole data in every storage location and partial replication that copies only the relevant data excluding the non-relevant data from the replication process.
+Similarly, there can be full replication, which copies the whole data in every storage location and partial replication that copies only the relevant data, excluding the non-relevant data from the replication process.

 In case the system not implementing the data replication, it is known as no replication.

 #1.
 Full Replication